MethodsAndPractices/vsteam/.docs/Get-VSTeamWorkItemState.md

 ### WorkItemType

-The type of work item to retrieve.
+The WorkItem type whose states should be retrieved.

 ```yaml
 Type: String